 Corps de la Paix

-InternetRegional capitals and some larger towns in Togo have internet connections (these connections are often very slow and/or unreliable).
-Peace Corps/Togo also maintains one workstation for Volunteers in each region that has an internet connection.
+Regional capitals and some larger towns in Togo have internet connections although connections are often very slow and/or unreliable.
+Peace Corps/Togo maintains workstations that Volunteers may access for work purposes that each have an internet connection.

-Volunteers are strongly encouraged to bring a laptop which not only increases options for internet access, but also enables Volunteers to complete required assignments off-line.
+Volunteers are strongly encouraged to bring a laptop.
+A laptop increases options for internet access, and enables Volunteers to complete required assignments off-line.

 Housing and Site Location